xiangxinyue/xiangxinyue.github.io/about.md

 ## Experience

 **Software Developer Full Time, BMO, Mar 2022 - Present.**

-- Ranked 104 in the Forbes 2000 globally.

-- Ranked 294 in the Fortune 500 globally.

 - Based in the Global Head Quarter in the Toronto, Technology and Operations of Commercial Bank, Treasury and Payment Solutions Team.
 (TPS)